intelops/kubviz/docs/CONTRIBUTING.md

 cd kubviz
 ```
-1. Create a feature branch off of `main` so that changes do not get mixed up.
+1. Create a feature branch of `main` so that changes do not get mixed up.

 2. Rebase your local changes against the `main` branch.